DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

 members to manage these issues.
-Implementing policies that prevent or discourage internet provision and access, as has occurred under the Northern Territory Emergency Response in relation to the surveillance and supervision of publicly-provided computers (2007-2012), is not a viable or equitable solution to cyber-safety issues.
+Implementing policies that prevent or discourage internet provision and access, as has occurred under the Northern Territory Emergency Response in relation to the surveillance and supervision of publicly provided computers (2007–2012), is not a viable or equitable solution to cyber-safety issues.

 ### Factors Influencing the Adoption of Paid Internet Services